 Blazor’s new InteractiveAuto render mode is like that friend who insists they’re "low maintenance" but secretly requires a 12-step skincare routine.
 It promises the best of both worlds (server-side prerendering + client-side interactivity), but when you add authentication?
 Chaos ensues.

 I’ve been a remote worker since 2017—back when explaining my job required clarifying, “No, I’m not a hacker, but yes, I can work from a beach.”
-While the world discovered Zoom pants in 2020, I’d already logged two years of nomadic coding from Tokyo cafés, Thai co-working spaces, and even a hammock in Réunion.
+While the world discovered pantless Zoom calls in 2020, I’d already logged two years of nomadic coding from Tokyo cafés, Thai co-working spaces, and even a hammock in Réunion.